Diseases & Conditions

 Stress Fractures of the Metatarsal Bones

 The second and third metatarsals of the foot, which are thinner (and often longer) than the adjacent first metatarsal, are most prone to stress fractures.
 This is the area of greatest impact on your foot when you push off to walk or run.
-Therefore, ballet dancers are at particularly high risk to develop these injuries.
+Therefore, ballet dancers are at particularly high risk of developing these injuries.
 People who have a larger second metatarsal bone are also at risk.
 These fractures typically cause generalized pain in the middle of the foot.

 Less commonly, people may have fractures of the fourth and fifth metatarsals, causing pain on the outside of the foot.
 These fractures can occasionally be more difficult to treat, as some areas of these bones (specifically, the base of the fifth metatarsal) do not receive a large blood supply, which leads to longer healing times.